Visual effects (VFX) assistant

 Get a degree:

 You could either take a degree that equips you with the technical skills of a VFX artist or a degree in film production.
-Have a look at ScreenSkills’ list of recommended courses in VFX.
+Have a look at ScreenSkills’ list of recommended courses and select ones in VFX.
 We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.

 Get an apprenticeship: